Dreamscent/Dreamscent.github.io/_posts/2021-04-01-Certified-Red-Team-Operator-Review.md

 By the end of the course, you will have to take a 48 hour exam, and collect "flags" along the way.
 At the time of writing, the passing criteria is 3 out of 4 flags.
-The great thing is, results are almost immediate, and that you do not have to write a report.
+The great thing is that results are almost immediate, and that you do not have to write a report which is great!

-Some companies put emphasis on a quality report and won't give you a passing grade if it's subpar, which is great and can add value to a certification.
+Some companies put emphasis on a quality report and won't give you a passing grade if it's subpar, which adds value to a certification.
 But on the other hand, some are willing to accept garbage, which is a waste of everyone's time.